bitfield/script/README.md

 cat test.txt | grep Error | wc -l
 ```

-The output from each stage of the pipeline feeds into the next, and you can think of each stage as a _filter_ which passes on only certain parts of its input to its output.
+The output from each stage of the pipeline feeds into the next, and you can think of each stage as a _filter_ that passes on only certain parts of its input to its output.

 By comparison, writing shell-like scripts in raw Go is much less convenient, because everything you do returns a different data type, and you must (or at least should) check errors following every operation.